PhoenixAlmighty/comic-spread-stitch/readme.md

 # About
 If you've ever read digital comic books, you've probably come across something that would have been a two-page spread in print, but has been split into two parts, so it's hard to view as the creators intended.
 Comic Spread Stitch is a collection of Python scripts that partially automates stitching these spreads together into a single image or page so that your reader will show the whole thing at once.
 It can also rotate pages that are supposed to be in landscape orientation so that you don't have to choose between tilting your monitor and tilting your head, and can delete pages you don't want, such as intrusive ads or accidental page repetitions.
 # Limitations
-As I only intended this to be used by myself, these scripts lack some of the bells and whistles a project meant for others might have.
+As I only intended this to be used by myself, this project lacks some of the bells and whistles a project meant for others might have.
-- They must be used through the command line
+- It must be used through the command line
-- They assume that each comic book has its own directory (which is the way the ebook management program [Calibre](https://calibre-ebook.com/) organizes book files on disk)
+- It assumes that each comic book has its own directory (which is the way the ebook management program [Calibre](https://calibre-ebook.com/) organizes book files on disk)
-- They only accept CBZ, ePub, or PDF files as input, and will output CBZ files from ePub inputs
+- It only accepts CBZ, ePub, or PDF files as input, and will output CBZ files from ePub inputs
 # How to install
-Before using these scripts, you will need Python 3 installed on your computer, whether [on its own](https://www.python.org/downloads/) or through [Anaconda](https://www.anaconda.com/download/).
+Before using this project, you will need Python 3 installed on your computer, whether [on its own](https://www.python.org/downloads/) or through [Anaconda](https://www.anaconda.com/download/).
 You will also need [Git](https://git-scm.com/downloads) to clone the repo.

 In the command line, navigate to wherever you want the files to live and clone the repo from GitHub.
 ```